CountZES: Counting via Zero-Shot Exemplar Selection: Method

 \subsection{Detection Anchored Exemplar (DAE)}

-Given an image $I \in \mathbb{R}^{H \times W \times 3}$ and a text prompt $t$ (Fig.~\ref{fig:mainfig}), we compute CLIP similarity $S \in [0,1]^{H \times W}$ to highlight regions semantically aligned with $t$, while GroundingDINO simultaneously generates text-aligned object proposals .
+Given an image $I \in \mathbb{R}^{H \times W \times 3}$ and a text prompt $t$ (Fig.~\ref{fig:mainfig}), we compute CLIP similarity $S \in [0,1]^{H \times W}$ to highlight regions semantically aligned with $t$, while GroundingDINO simultaneously generates text-aligned object proposals.

 \textbf{Initial Box Selection:} Each detection box $\mathbf{b}_i$ serves as a candidate region, within which $S$ provides fine-grained confidence cues about semantic alignment with $t$.
-However, not all detections correspond to clean, single-instance regions, as some may encompass multiple instances or include background areas.
+However, not all detections correspond to clean, single-instance regions, as some may encompass multiple instances or be dominated by background.
 To quantify the internal consistency of each region, we require a measure that captures how concentrated or dispersed the similarity responses are within the box.
-We therefore compute the \textit{entropy} of the CLIP similarity distribution inside $\mathbf{b}_i$, which reflects the spatial uniformity of similarity values.
-Intuitively, boxes that include multiple objects or background exhibit high entropy, as similarity fluctuates across different semantic regions and object boundaries.
-In contrast, a box that tightly encloses a single, well-aligned instance yields low entropy, indicating compact and coherent similarity responses in $S$.
+We therefore compute the \textit{entropy} of the CLIP similarity distribution inside $\mathbf{b}_i$, which reflects the spatial uniformity of similarity values (see Appendix.~\ref{maths} for details).
+Intuitively, boxes that contain multiple objects or background exhibit high entropy due to heterogeneous similarity responses, whereas a box tightly enclosing a single, well-aligned instance yields low entropy, reflecting coherent similarity in $S$.

 Let $c_i$ denote the confidence of the $i^{th}$ detection from GroundingDINO, and $\widehat{H}(\mathbf{b}_i)$ the normalized entropy of similarity values within its bounding box $\mathbf{b}_i$.
 Each box is assigned a composite score balancing detection confidence and the inverse entropy term: